Dog and Puppy Games

-Taking care of your puppy is a big responsibility: clipping its nails, brushing its teeth, getting or not getting pet insurance, training your dog etc. Although the most rewarding part of taking care of your new puppy is bonding and playing with him.
+Taking care of your new puppy is a big responsibility.
+From clipping its nails, brushing its teeth, getting or not getting pet insurance, to training your dog.
 Many people think of training your dog as an arduous task, but training should be a time for fun and play.
-These games are great training methods, but remember:
+These games are excellent training methods, but remember:

 - Keep voice pleasant

 - Make it fun for your dog, and you

 These games are so fun, you and your dog may forget the games are part of his training.